-The increasing complexity of the medical devices has increased the risk of software issues as it is becoming increasingly difficult for the imaging leaders to strike a right balance between innovative software and cyber vulnerabilities and identify all the potential failure modes.
+The increasing complexity of the medical devices has increased the risk of software issues as it is becoming increasingly difficult for the imaging leaders to strike the right balance between innovative software and cyber vulnerabilities and identify all the potential failure modes.

-The increasing inter-connectivity offered by latest technologies makes it imperative to understand how the various device and software components work and interact together for curtailment of the probability of a device recall.
+The increasing inter-connectivity offered by the latest technologies makes it imperative to understand how the various device and software components work and interact together for curtailment of the probability of a device recall.